nschonni/healthvault-docs/healthvault/getting-started/configuring-new-app-acc.md

 Configuring a new app using ACC
 ===============================

-Please refer to [Getting started](/healthvault/getting-started/getting-started.md) before starting.
+Please refer to [Getting started](/healthvault/getting-started/getting-started.md) before continuing.

 ### Registering your HealthVault app

 To access a patient’s record, the patient must provide consent to a registered HealthVault app.
+The example below is tailored for use with the [HealthVaultProviderManagementPortal](https://github.com/Microsoft/healthvault-samples/tree/master/dotNET/HealthVaultProviderManagementPortal), but the process is similar for other apps.
+To learn more about using the Application Configuration Center, please see [Application Configuration Center tool](/healthvault/tools/acc/acc-tool.md).

 1. Navigate to the [HealthVault Application Config Center (ACC)](https://go.microsoft.com/fwlink/?linkid=838954) on a desktop browser.
 2. Login with your Microsoft Account.